Kotlin-Multiplatform-Foundation/kotlin-channel-event-bus/README.md

 - A Kotlin Multiplatform library that provides a simple event bus implementation using `kotlinx.coroutines.channels.Channel`s.
-  This is useful for UI applications where you want to send events to communicate between different parts / scope of your application (e.g. send results from a screen to another screen).
+  This is useful for UI applications where you want to send events to communicate between different parts / scope of your application (e.g. send results from one screen to another).

 - This bus is thread-safe to be used by multiple threads.
   It is safe to send events from multiple threads without any synchronization.